wso2-attic/ballerina-integrator/README.md

 ```

-Message Management Service (message_mgt_service) is a REST API developed to manage messages.
-For demonstration purpose it has a in-memory map to hold messages.
-It has capability to add messages, retrieve all messages and retrieve unread messages.
+Message Management Service (message_mgt_service) is a REST API to manage messages.
+For demonstration purpose it should have an in-memory map to hold messages, and should also have the capability to add messages, retrieve all messages as well as retrieve unread messages.

 ##### Skeleton code for message_mgt_service.bal
 ```ballerina